 If anything, it’s exactly the opposite of what a pilgrimage was designed for – a long, arduous, yet meditative journey to a place of extraordinary relevance.

-Reconnecting with our Pilgrim Past
+Reconnecting with Pilgrim Roots

 In the past, those walking the Camino had no choice but to begin at home and travel by foot or sea.
 For these pilgrims, the journey was as important as the destination, but sadly, this is a notion that is gradually disappearing from our collective consciousness.

 Today, we often want to arrive quickly and have fun along the way.
 Walking part of the Camino in Ireland allows us to reconnect with the lost beauty of the true essence of pilgrimage.
-It always starts at home, and even if you only walk 25 km in Ireland, it’s a great start to the Camino journey.

 2. Deepen Your Connection with the Road